Shaheed Salmon

-Shaheed Salmon (born April 22, 1996) is a professional gridiron football linebacker for the New Orleans Breakers of the United States Football League (USFL).
+Shaheed Salmon (born April 22, 1996) is a professional gridiron football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
 After playing college football for Samford, he signed with the Tampa Bay Buccaneers of the National Football League (NFL) as an undrafted free agent in 2018.
 He played for the Birmingham Iron of the Alliance of American Football (AAF) and Ottawa Redblacks of the Canadian Football League (CFL).

 College career

 Salmon played college football for the Samford Bulldogs from 2014 to 2017.

 Professional career

 Tampa Bay Buccaneers

 Salmon signed as an undrafted free agent with the Tampa Bay Buccaneers on May 17, 2018.
 He played in one pre-season game before being released on August 20, 2018.

 Birmingham Iron

 Salmon played for the Birmingham Iron during their 2019 season where he played in eight games and had 14.5 tackles and one forced fumble.
 His contract was terminated when the league folded during the season.